askomics/abstractor/README.md

 # Abstractor

-Abstraction generator: Generate AskOmics abstraction from a distant endpoint
+Abstraction generator: Generate AskOmics abstraction from a distant SPARQL endpoint or a RDF file

 ## Installation